-The airport has the longest runway (4877 feet) in the South Cariboo and is the main access point to the area for large commercial aircraft as well as medevac, RCMP and forest fire surveillance and suppression flights.
-A five-year contract (June 2018-2023) to manage the airport was signed with Dennis (Nick) Christianson of Nick's Rag and Tube.
-This contract was transferred in November 2020 for the remainder of the term to Donahue Airfield Services.
+The airport has the longest runway (5293 feet) in the South Cariboo and is the main access point to the area for large commercial aircraft as well as medevac, RCMP and forest fire surveillance and suppression flights.
+A five-year contract (June 2023-2028) to manage the airport is in place with Donahue Airfield Services.